 Photo by Benny Zhang‘A Snowy Day in Spring’ by Yuan Xi The Society May 7, 2018 Beauty, Poetry, Translation 8 Comments From the White Cloud Poetry Society.
 Translation by Jennifer Zeng, rendition in formal verse by Damian Robin With all the trees in shrouds of falling snow, We move towards the moment of Time’s birth.
 My thoughts leap forward with great strength and flow Within the massive gap of heaven … earth.
 Around me, cold East Wind that blows and blows Much like a song—but who will sing with me?
 Dispersing, wafting thoughts are vagrant echoes Of Zi You gone, returned, now not with me.
 I want to ride a donkey, sail the river To trace plum blossoms at the edge of mind.
 My thoughts reach gently, dancing on forever, They leave the worried world’s concerns behind.
 While in the center of this pure white realm, I could be in the presence of Ku Yi.
 Contented, all my thoughts flow with no helm.
 All I have is all I need to be.
 Yuan Xi is a poet, columnist, and screenwriter.
 She was forced to leave China after being persecuted by the Chinese Communist Party for her belief in Falun Dafa.
 She currently lives in the United States and writes columns, poetry, commentaries and articles about Chinese history for a number of overseas publications.
 She also writes TV drama series scripts for New Realms Studios in Canada.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 8 Responses Joe Tessitore May 7, 2018 Very beautiful and “it goes without saying “, an excellent translation.
 Reply Leo Yankevich May 7, 2018 Indeed, this is beautiful, deep and soothing to the soul.
 It’s a masterful translation.
 Reply David Watt May 7, 2018 The translation appears to lose nothing from the original.
 Powerful and beautiful.
 Reply C.B.
 Anderson May 7, 2018 My heart, after reading this, was at peace, and that is no easy task.
 I’m in no position to judge how faithful the translation is to the original, but I am quite content with the outcome.
 God knows, we’ve had some snowy days this spring in New England, but nothing much like the bright warmth this poem engenders.
 Reply Leonard Dabydeen May 7, 2018 A master-craft translation and beautifully structured poem.
 A delight to read.
 Reply James Sale May 8, 2018 I don’t know the original but I have to say this seems a superb translation in that it is entirely readable, fluent, structured and beautiful.
 Really great work.
 I liked it a lot.
 Reply Jennifer Zeng May 9, 2018 Dear All, Thank you very much for your encouraging comments.
 I am so honored as the translator; and I feel very happy that Damian and I have been able to convey some of the beauty of the original Chinese poem.
 As Chinese language is very unique and very ancient, it could be very challenging to translate it into English, especially so with classical Chinese poems, which are very rich, concise and highly structured.
 Sometimes as if one has to write a very long paragraph to fully explain what is contained in perhaps only four Chinese characters.
 The good news is, human emotions are the same when we go beyond the surface languages.
 I guess that’s the reason why I dare to try to take on this challenging task.
 Another reason is, Yuan Xi is such an outstanding poet.
 Her achievement in Chinese classical poetry, according to me (and many other Chinese poetry lovers), has surpassed, or at least is no worse, than some of the greatest names in Chinese history.
 I feel somehow “compelled” to translate some of her poems into English so that more people can enjoy and share the joy that great poetry can bring us.
 By the way, we do have a few more pieces to share if you click here: https://www.whitecloudpoetrysociety.org/-english/ Jennifer Reply Euthymes November 1, 2019 I finally found Ms. Lin’s reincarnation. 🙂 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.